cytoscape/cytoscape.js/documentation/md/style.md

     * A manual endpoint may be specified with a position, e.g. `source-endpoint: 20 10`.
     * A manual endpoint may be alternatively specified with an angle, e.g. `target-endpoint: 90deg`.

+## Round segments edges

+For rounded edges made of several straight lines (`curve-style: round-segments`, [demo](demos/edge-types)):

+A new segment edge type is introduced to facilitate the seamless creation of rounded segment edges, utilizing the same property as * **`segment-edges`**.

 ## Straight edges